-C. Vacation and Sick Leave
+C. Vacation, Sick Leave, and Professional Development

-Interns and fellows are paid monthly and on the first day of the month.
-Interns and fellows receive 10 hours of vacation time per month and 8 hours of sick leave per month.
-Vacation and sick leave time cannot be utilized before it is accrued.
-All vacation requests must be made in writing, using the online "Schedule Adjustment" form in CPS (Post-MSWs to refer to SOS Policy and Proceedures for requesting leave from SOS).
-The Director of Training must approve requests for vacation in advance.
-Interns are encouraged to utilize 1 week (40 hours) of vacation time during the last week of internship.
+Interns and fellows are paid monthly, on the first day of the month.
+They receive 3 weeks of paid vacation time, 2 weeks of paid professional development, and 2 weeks of paid sick time.
+All vacation requests must be made in writing, using the online "Schedule Adjustment" form in CAPS (see below).
+Interns and fellows also may use up to 2 weeks of professional development.
+The Director of Training must approve requests for vacation and professional development in advance.
+Interns and fellows are encouraged to utilize 1 week of vacation time during the last week of internship/fellowship.

-To request time off in CPS, use to the following procedure:
+To request time off in CAPS, use to the following procedure: